flatironinstitute/finufft/docs/issues.rst

 - Currently in Mac OSX, ``make lib`` fails to make the shared object library (.so).

-- The timing of FFTW calls is complicated, depending on whether FFTW_ESTIMATE (the default) or FFTW_MEASURE is used.
+- The timing of the first FFTW call is complicated, depending on whether FFTW_ESTIMATE (the default) or FFTW_MEASURE is used.
 Such issues are known, and discussed in other documentation, eg https://pythonhosted.org/poppy/fft_optimization.html
+  We would like to find a way of pre-storing some intel FFTW plans (as MATLAB does) to avoid the large FFTW_ESTIMATE planning time.

 Issues with interfaces
 **********************